esheldon/ngmix/README.md

     print res['pars']
     print res['perr']

-    # fitting multiple images Send the image,weight etc as lists or even
+    # Fit multiple images of the same object.
+Send the image, weight etc as
-    # lists-of-lists if multiple wavelength bands are present.
-If the input
+    # lists or even lists-of-lists if multiple wavelength bands are present.
-    # is a list of lists, each flux is fit for separately with fixed
+    # If the input is a list of lists, each flux is fit for separately with
-    # structural parameters
+    # fixed structural parameters

     # 4 bands
     imlist_g = [im1, im2, im3, im4]